Jump to

 And the electron, positron and 'neutral' particle are torus shaped particles

-In the model, a proton is a positron sandwiched between two of the 'neutral' particles
+A proton is a positron sandwiched between a pair of the left and right 'neutral' particles

 And a neutron is a proton with an electron embedded into the side of the proton